Snapshot introductions focus on specific highlights, revealing diversity and/or sometimes similarities between family farming experiences.

 1 June for World Enviornment Day – from small suburban backyards

 What food can you grow in a small suburban backyard?
-Read about the food plants – fruit, photo of lemonvegetables and herbs -in two suburban gardens under 10 years old, grown mainly in pots in herbpots-Horsham (a 657kb pdf) and dominated by citrus trees in littlefoodgarden-Horsham (a 1.36 MB pdf) .
+Read about the food plants – fruit, vegetables and herbs -in two suburban gardens under 10 years old, grown mainly in pots in herbpots-Horsham (a 657kb pdf) and dominated by citrus trees in littlefoodgarden-Horsham (a 1.36 MB pdf) .
 Thse two Horsham Probus Ladies, part-time family farmers, enjoy seeing their plants change as they grow, going out the back door to pick their food, and the taste of the meals and drinks they make from them.

 Inspired by these ladies, if you don’t grow anything you eat yet, maybe you can get a potplant or box too and put in a herb or small food plant!